 Complaints & Complaint Handling

 Complaints can arise in any club and in any sport.
-What is important is that complaints are taken seriously and acted on promptly.
+What is important is that complaints are reported and responded to promptly.

-In all cases, a complaint should be lodged in the first instance with the relevant club to allow the club opportunity to resolve the complaint effectively at the club level.
+In all cases, a complaint should be lodged in the first instance with the relevant Club to allow the complaint to be resolved effectively at club level.

 Complaints